"Not a sequel... not a prequel... but an equal."

 - Studio Audience: Implied to be the entire population of Denton.

-- Trust Me, I'm a Doctor: Said by Dr. Cosmo Mc Kinley at the end of the movie trailer, when assuring "You'll be pathetically crazy about Shock Treatment.
+- Trust Me, I'm a Doctor: Said by Dr. Cosmo Mc Kinley at the end of the movie trailer, when assuring "You'll be pathetically crazy about Shock Treatment."

 - Viewers Are Geniuses / What Do You Mean, It's Not Symbolic?: The seagull Vince brandishes threateningly at Betty.
 "Does this bird belong to you?"

 - Villain Song: Farley has the aptly titled "Farley's Song".